 Verify the effectiveness of the controls, also maintaining written records of the verification processes.

-Reanalyze the HARPC plan at least every three years; more often, when adding new product lines, equipment is changed or upgraded, or other changes require reanalysis.
+Reanalyze the HARPC plan at least every three years; and more often when adding new product lines, equipment is changed or upgraded, or other changes require reanalysis.
 HACCP requires a review of the documentation annually.

 Additionally, HARPC includes planning for potential terrorist acts or intentional adulteration, food fraud, and a comprehensive recall plan.

-Ultimately, a validated HACCP plan is the best precursor to a successful HARPC plan, but having an effective HARPC plan almost always ensures compliance with HACCP mandates.
+Ultimately, a proven HACCP plan is the best precursor to a successful HARPC plan, but an effective HARPC plan almost always ensures compliance with HACCP mandates.

-A hazard analysis plan, whether HARPC or HACCP, remains a crucial component of every quality program and is critical to avoid costly and dangerous downstream issues.
-The ultimate goal is to proactively identify food safety problems you might not otherwise know are there.
+A hazard analysis plan, whether based on HARPC or HACCP, remains a crucial component of every quality program and is critical to avoid costly and dangerous downstream issues.
+The ultimate goal is to proactively identify food safety problems you might not otherwise recognize.